ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

     instance Ord (TypeRep a) where compare _ _ = EQ instance TestEquality TypeRepX

+Like today, the new ``Typeable`` mechanism will only support kind-monomorphic types.
+Unlike today's mechanism, we provide a means of extracting the *kind* of a type representation,

     -- | The kind of a type.
     typeRepKind :: TypeRep (a :: k) -> TypeRep k